Philosophie-Lehre-Moritz-Riemann/acute_thinking/Libertarians.md

 >"There is nothing wrong with blacks preferring the "black thing."
 But paleolibertarians would say the same about whites preferring the "white thing" or Asians the "Asian thing.""

+>"Libertarians can and must talk again with the resurgent paleoconservatives, now in the process of breaking away from the neocons. [...]
+Together, paleolibertarians and paleoconservatives can rebuild the great antiwelfare state, anti-interventionist coalition that thrived before World War II and survived through the Korean War. [...]
+Some will find this painful; I'm looking forward to it.
+Let the cleansing process begin – it is long past due."